authomize/mfa-bombing/README.md

 # MFA Bombing Tools for Okta
-This GitHub repository contains a couple of tools that relate to MFA bombing with Okta, a cloud-based identity and access management platform.
+This GitHub repository contains a couple of tools that relate to MFA bombing on accounts in Okta, MFA Bombing is also sometimes known as "MFA Fatigue Attack", "MFA Spamming", and other names...

 MFA bombing is a form of social engineering attack that involves sending a large number of MFA prompts to a user until the user gets fatigued by the prompts and approves one of them.
-The goal of this attack is to gain access to sensitive information or resources that require MFA for authentication.
+The goal of this attack is to gain access to sensitive information or resources that require multi-factor authentication and the general assumption is that you have already compromised a user and a password.

+The repository includes a red-team tool focused on attacking a specific account in a black box scenario and a purple-team tool focused on testing your user's awareness and assuming either insider access or an initial level of privilege.

+You can assume that the tools could be used standalone after an threat actor gained access to valid credentials or in conjunction with performing #PassBleed attack on Okta - a cloud credential dumping attack allowing Okta app admins (insiders or compromised accounts) to gain access to the Okta username + clear text password for any account.
+[This tool provides an open source example of the #PassBleed attack](https://github.com/authomize/okta_scim_attack_tool).

 ## Disclaimer
-This tool is intended for educational purposes only.
+This tool is intended only for educational purposes or for allowed red-team or purple-team activities only.
-The author is not responsible for any misuse or damage caused by this tool.
+Authomize or the authors and contributors are not responsible for any misuse or damage caused by this tool.
 Use at your own risk.

 ## Tools
 This repository contains two tools:

-* **MFA Bomber**: This tool bombards a user with MFA push prompts until the user approves one of them.
+* **MFA Bomber**: [Red Team] This tool bombards a user with MFA push prompts until the user approves one of them.
 The tool works with Okta and requires a valid username and password.
-* **MFA Bombing Tester**: This tool scans an Okta organization for all users with push MFA prompts configured and triggers them to see who approves.
+* **MFA Bombing Tester**: [Purple Team] This tool scans an Okta organization for all users with push MFA prompts configured and triggers them to see who approves.
 The tool interacts with the Okta API using a token, so it doesn't require a Chrome driver to function.

 ## How to Use